 Disabled Students' Allowance (DSA)

-The main support you'll receive at uni is through the Disabled Students' Allowance (sometimes called DSA).
+The main support you'll receive at university is through the Disabled Students' Allowance (sometimes called DSA).
 It's really important you apply as soon as possible because this is what our students find to be the most beneficial support.

 DSA is a non-repayable grant to cover some of the extra costs you may have because of a disability or long term condition.
 It can also help to cover costs of specialist equipment and non-medical support such as a mentor or tutor.